 Despite other efforts by FRO to also register the order in California, Father left that state before the support arrearage judgment could be enforced.
 Finally, Father, moved to Tucson, Arizona, remarried in December 2011, and used $500,000 (USD) cash as a down payment to purchase a new home in Tucson, Arizona with his new wife.

-Mother filed a Petition for Contempt and Arrearages Calculation, which was granted by the trial court after hearings in April and June 2016.
-The trial court in Tucson found Father to be in contempt of the July 31, 2015 Arizona order, and entered a $755,313.73 (United Stated Dollars ‘USD’) judgment against him, including the issuance of an income-withholding order and enjoining him from gaining access to his income and his retirement account.
+Mother filed a Petition for Contempt and Arrearages Calculation, which was granted by the tribunal in the first instance after hearings in April and June 2016.
+The trial court in Tucson found Father to be in contempt of the July 31, 2015, Arizona order, and entered a $755,313.73 (United Stated Dollars ‘USD’) judgment against him, including the issuance of an income-withholding order and enjoining him from gaining access to his income and his retirement account.

-Registration of a Canadian Child Support Orders in Arizona
+Registration of Canadian Child Support Orders in Arizona

-In his appeal, Father argued that the Arizona trial court erred in registering the 2009 Canadian support order and entering the $755,313.73 (USD) arrears judgment, claiming that the underlying orders were not final and are subject to variance, and relying on the Canadian Divorce Act (CDA) that has provisions for retroactive variance of support orders.
+In his appeal, Father argued that the Arizona trial court erred in registering the 2009 Canadian support order.
+He also claimed the court erred in entering the $755,313.73 (USD) arrears judgment, arguing that the underlying orders were not final and are subject to modification, and relying on the Canadian Divorce Act (CDA) that has provisions for retroactive modification of support orders.

-Mother countered by arguing that Father’s claims were not ‘ripe for review’ by the appellate court because Father had not obtained a modifications of the current support amounts or any modification of the current outstanding judgment amount as of the date of the filing of his appeal.
+Mother countered by arguing that Father’s claims were not ‘ripe for review’ by the appellate court because Father had not obtained a modification of the current support amounts or any change of the current outstanding judgment amount as of the date of the filing of his appeal.